phax/phoss-directory/README.md

 # News and noteworthy

+* v0.8.7 - work in progress
+    * Updated to ph-commons 9.4.4
 * v0.8.6 - 2020-02-19
     * URL decoding participant identifiers on indexation
     * Updated to ph-commons 9.4.0